An American astronomer, Maria Mitchell is most prominently known for discovering a comet which was then called “Miss Mitchell’s Comet.”

 In the history of astronomy, Maria Mitchell was the first ever American woman who worked as a professional astronomer.

-For her discovery of the comet which was named after her, she received a gold medal as a recognition from the king of Denmark, King Frederick VII.
+For her discovery of the comet which was named after her, she received a gold medal as recognition from the king of Denmark, King Frederick VII.
 On the medal, the phrase “Not in vain do we watch the setting and rising of the stars” was inscribed, referring to how Maria Mitchell made her discovery with the use of her telescope.

 Early Years and Life of Maria Mitchell

 Her earliest years in school were spent at Elizabeth Gardener’s small school.
-Then she attended North Grammar school and this was where her father was the school principal.
+Then she attended North Grammar school, where her father was the school principal.
 Her awareness for astronomy came to life when her father began to teach her about the stars with the use of his own telescope.

 Career in Astronomy and the Discover of the Comet

-It was in 1848 that she became the first lady member of the American Academy of Arts and Sciences.
-Two years later, she also became one of the members of the American Association for the Advancement of Science.
+In 1848 she became the first lady member of the American Academy of Arts and Sciences.
+Two years later, she was elected to the American Association for the Advancement of Science.
 After being part of those important associations and institutions for astronomy, she worked for the U.S. Nautical Almanac Office where she calculated tables for the positions of the planet Venus.